AdnanHodzic/auto-cpufreq/README.md

 * help
     - Shows all of the above options

+* completions=TEXT
+    - To support shell completions (currently bash, zsh and fish)
+    - TEXT can be bash, zsh or fish (shell name)

 Running `auto-cpufreq --help` will print the same list of options as above.
 Read [auto-cpufreq modes and options](#auto-cpufreq-modes-and-options) for more details.

 ## auto-cpufreq modes and options